-The schools that were worked with were:
+The schools that were worked in 2015 were:

 - Exeter House School - Salisbury